 Instead of having to manually dial a number, people can just call with easy clicks.
 Whatever the purpose may be, whether it’s raising awareness about a sensitive issue, or to get connected to your local representative, clicking to be put through simplifies the process of connection (pun wholly intended there!)

 Besides, calling is easier as you can gain more information by asking more questions; something which might not happen in an email or a text.
-Click to call clearly facilitates this.
+A click to call button clearly facilitates this.

 - Offers better chance of conversion